DNNCommunity/DNNDocs/content/tutorials/server/smtp-servers/set-up-oauth-microsoft-365/index.md

 # How to implement OAUTH using DNN and Microsoft 365

 ## Introduction
-This page describes the necessary steps to make OAUTH SMTP work with Microsoft 365.
+This page describes the necessary steps to make SMTP work using OAUTH with Microsoft 365.

 ## Setup steps
 1. Check some settings in DNN